AleksandraBakhcheva/AleksandraBakhcheva/README.md

 --

 <!-- Contacts -->
-<h4 align="center">⭐️&nbsp If you have any questions or suggestions you can shoot me an email or contact me in telegram or linkedin</h4>
+<h4 align="center">⭐️&nbsp If you have any questions or suggestions you can shoot me an email or contact me in telegram/linkedin</h4>

 <p align="center">
   <a href="https://t.me/fromorningtonight" target="_blank">